ysard/libre-printer/doc/source/interface_usage.rst

 high because some equipments require it (cables or devices).
 For example, the Commodore C64 seems to require a 5V voltage on pin 18.

-Pin 35 may may also require a high state for some equipment.
+Pin 35 may also require a high state for some equipment.
 The pad near pin 4 of resistor R7 should be connected for this purpose.

 Options: